abc-datacamp/abc-intro-2-git-in-rstudio/chapter1.md

 - ![load](https://raw.githubusercontent.com/abc-datacamp/abc-intro-2-git-in-rstudio/master/icons/files_rename.png) rename the selected file or folder
 - ![load](https://raw.githubusercontent.com/abc-datacamp/abc-intro-2-git-in-rstudio/master/icons/files_more.png) more options in a dropdown list, including the functions to copy or move a file, as well as set your current working directory.

-*Be advised that deleting a file from within the RStudio IDE also deletes it from your local filesystem, so use with caution!*
+*Be advised that deleting a file from within the RStudio IDE also deletes it from your local file system, so use with caution!*

-Most of the functions are self explantory, so feel free to explore on your own.
+Most of the functions are self explanatory, so feel free to explore on your own.
 Note that in order to delete, rename, copy, or move a file, you must select the file(s) that you want to operate on by clicking the white box next to it, so that a check appears.

 Navigate to the ```data/addresses/current``` folder (if you deleted it while exploring, simply re-create it!).
 Select the *More* icon, and click 'Set as Working Directory'.
 What command was printed to the console?